ceph/ceph/doc/cephfs/troubleshooting.rst

 If you suspect a potential monitor issue, enable monitor debugging as well (``--debug-monc=20``).

+.. _kernel_mount_debugging:

 Kernel mount debugging
 ======================

+If there is an issue with the kernel client, the most important thing is figuring out whether the problem is with the kernel client or the MDS.
+Generally, this is easy to work out.
+If the kernel client broke directly, there will be output in ``dmesg``.
+Collect it and any inappropriate kernel state.

 Slow requests
 -------------